MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/add-attachment-control.md

 ---
 title: Use the attachment control to customize forms
-description: Learn about adding attachment control to forms
+description: Learn about adding attachment control to forms.
 author: gandhamm
 ms.author: mgandham
 ms.reviewer: mgandham